parthibsid5/open/README.md

-A portfolio website built to showcaswe my skills ans interests.
+A portfolio website built to showcaswe my skills and interests.